itxtx/shiny_credit_app/README.md

 # Shiny Credit Card Fraud Detection Dashboard

 This is a Shiny R application that provides an interactive dashboard for evaluating and comparing machine learning models for credit card fraud detection.
 This project extends the comprehensive analysis from the [Credit Card Fraud Prediction](https://github.com/itxtx/credit_card_fraud_prediction) repository.
+See the dashboard at [https://itxtx.shinyapps.io/shiny_credit_app/].

 ## Overview